So you’re looking for ways to improve user communication and you think that chat will definitely help with that.

 If you think that live chat will fit your needs, you may want to try out one of those providers, or go to this overview of the best live chat software to help you make your selection.

-In-app messaging tools allow your users to communicate synchronously, or asynchronously, with each other.
+In-app chat tools allow your users to communicate synchronously, or asynchronously, with each other.

 Think of it along the same lines as having the direct message capabilities of Slack embedded right in your app.
 Users can carry on conversations with each other or your team via text, voice, or video calling.

-In other words, messaging tools provide a great deal more flexibility for user communication in that they can communicate with you, and with each other.
+In other words, chat tools provide a great deal more flexibility for user communication in that they can communicate with you, and with each other.

-Here are some cases where in-app messaging make a lot of sense:
+Here are some cases where in-app chat makes a lot of sense:

-- Live events - Virtual conferences and concerts where your users see value in connecting with each other and networking.
+• Virtual events where your users see value in connecting with each other and networking.

-- Online marketplaces such as Etsy where buyers and sellers need to be able to interact with each other.
+• Online marketplaces where buyers and sellers need to be able to communicate with each other to close the deal.

-- Online dating sites where your users want to get to know each other better… or both.
+• Online dating sites where your users want to get to know each other better after matching

 We do.
 Us.
 CometChat!!